thirdweb-dev/typescript-sdk/etc/sdk.api.md

     // (undocumented)
     innerError?: Error;
 }

+// Warning: (ae-forgotten-export) The symbol "PreDeployMetadataFetched" needs to be exported by the entry point index.d.ts
+// Warning: (ae-internal-missing-underscore) The name "fetchPreDeployMetadata" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function fetchPreDeployMetadata(publishMetadataUri: string, storage: IStorage): Promise<PreDeployMetadataFetched>;

 // Warning: (ae-internal-missing-underscore) The name "FileNameMissingError" should be prefixed with an underscore because the declaration is marked as @internal
 //